soggybag/front-end-React/02-es6-concepts/README.md

 # ES6 Concepts

 ES6 is the new version of JavaScript.
-Really there is less functional change and lots of new syntax.
-You can do all of the same old things in new ways!
+There is less functional change and lots of new syntax.
+Which means you can do all of the same old things in new ways!

 ES6 is only partially supported in modern browsers, the language itself is not fully released yet.
 By learning ES6 now you will be ready up to date when it is released.